cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/casc.md

 ```

 13. Navigate back to your CloudBees CI ***managed controller*** and then navigate to the ***main*** branch job of your **config-bundle-ops** Multi-branch Project in the **template-jobs** folder and click the **Build Now** link in the left menu.
 After the job successfully completes, navigate to the top-level of your ***managed controller***.

+{{% notice note %}}
+After you commit the changes to the `main` branch, a GitHub webhook will trigger the updating of the ***CloudBees CI Workshop Template Catalog*** on your controller.
+This may take longer that it takes you to re-trigger the job, so if it fails again, just wait a second and click **Build Now** again.
+{{% /notice %}}

 14. Click on the **Manage Jenkins** link in the left navigation menu and then click on the **CloudBees Configuration as Code export and update** configuration link. ![CloudBees Configuration config](config-bundle-system-config.png?width=50pc)
 15. On the next screen, click on the **Bundle Update** link and you should see that a new version of the configuration bundle is available.
 Click the **Reload Configuration** button and on the next screen click the **Yes** button to apply the updated configuration bundle.